cypress-io/cypress/docs/source/guides/references/roadmap.md

 - [x] Added an 'App Data' option in the Desktop App that displays app data.
 Fixes {% issue 475 %}.
 - [x] When {% url `cy.spy()` spy %} or {% url `cy.stub()` stub %} are never called, the error now displays a clearer, grammatically correct error.
 Fixes {% issue 520 %}.
 - [x] Detection of installed browsers has been improved.
 Fixes {% issue 511 %}.
-- [x] When commands are clicked on and logged into the console from the Command Log, they now display their 'yield' instead of 'return', since they really yield instead of return.
+- [x] When commands are clicked on and logged into the console from the Command Log, they now display their 'yield' instead of 'return', since they really yield instead of return. {% issue 612 %}
 - [x] The build process of the driver has been modernized.
 Fixes {% issue 429 %}.

 # 1.0.0 (Upcoming)